Codecademy/docs/content/sql/concepts/commands/terms/alter-table/alter-table.md

 ---
-Title: 'ALTER TABLE'
+Title: "ALTER TABLE"
-Description: 'Adds, deletes, modifies or changes the data type of a column in a table.'
+Description: "Adds, deletes, modifies or changes the data type of a column in a table."
 Subjects:
-  - 'Data Science'
+  - "Data Science"
 Tags:
-  - 'Database'
+  - "Database"
-  - 'Queries'
+  - "Queries"
-  - 'PostgreSQL'
+  - "PostgreSQL"
-  - 'MySQL'
+  - "MySQL"
-  - 'SQLite'
+  - "SQLite"
-  - 'Tables'
+  - "Tables"
 CatalogContent:
-  - 'learn-sql'
+  - "learn-sql"
-  - 'paths/analyze-data-with-sql'
+  - "paths/analyze-data-with-sql"
 ---

 The `ALTER TABLE` command adds, deletes, modifies, or changes the data type of a column in a table.